Best Virtual Drive Software for Windows 11: Virtual CloneDrive and Alternatives

 - Requires very little system memory and starts automatically with Windows.

-- Available only on Windows with no support for macOS or Linux.
+- Windows-only, with no macOS or Linux version.

 - Cannot handle encrypted or protected disc images such as Blu-ray ISO.